RfidResearchGroup/proxmark3/README.md

 	* A Bruteforce for AWID 26, starting w a facilitycode then trying all 0xFFFF cardnumbers via simulation.
 To be used against a AWID Reader.
 	* A Bruteforce for HID,  starting w a facilitycode then trying all 0xFFFF cardnumbers via simulation.
 To be used against a HID Reader.
 	* Blaposts Crapto1 v3.3

-    * icsom's  legic script and legic enhancements
+    * Icsom's  legic script and legic enhancements
+    * Azcid's bitsliced bruteforce solver in 'hf mf hardnested'

 ---
 Straight from the CHANGELOG